shoebot/shoebot/doc/source/install.rst

 .. code:: bash

-    python setup.py diagnose
+    python3 setup.py diagnose

-It's usually easiest to start with Python and Pycairo, then move on to Pango and Gtk3.
+It's usually easiest to start with Python3 and Pycairo, then move on to PyGobject, Pango and Gtk3.

 PGI with CairoCFFI and Gtk3
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Shoebot can run under PGI and CairoCFFI, which may be easier to install than the recommened setup with pygobject and cairo.

 In this setup Shoebot can work with the GUI, but text output is not available.